 Regulated by the DFSA, Stake deals only with residential properties and includes resale properties that the founders believe provide the best return on investment.

 The service also encourages investment in multiple properties.
-“Instead of forcing one investor to invest all his money in one unit, we suggest that he divide this capital into five or six different projects and start making a profit,” Tabbara said.
+“Instead of forcing one investor to invest all his money in one unit, we suggest that he divides this capital into five or six different projects and start making a profit,” Tabbara said.

 According to him, the minimum investment amount is 2,000 UAE dirhams.